Step-by-Step Guide#

 apt install wget gnupg apt-transport-https git ca-certificates ca-certificates-java curl software-properties-common python3-pip lsb_release

-yum install pkg-install gnupg chkconfig python3-pip git
+yum install gnupg chkconfig python3-pip git

 Java Virtual Machine#